Key Numbers and Insights

 Telegram has long ceased to be just a messenger.
-Today, it's a platform with over 800 million daily active users, where channels have transformed into full-fledged media outlets and business venues.
-It's no surprise that advertisers are increasingly asking the question: how to target ads on Telegram Ads and what the costs are.
+Today, it is a platform with over 800 million active users daily, where channels have transformed into full-fledged media and business venues.
+It's no wonder that advertisers increasingly ask the question: how to target ads in Telegram Ads and how much it costs.

-The official advertising platform Telegram Ads operates on an auction model.
-You pay for impressions (CPM) or clicks (CPC), with the price determined in real-time based on competition in your chosen niche and region.
+The official Telegram Ads advertising platform operates on an auction model.
+You pay for impressions (CPM) or clicks (CPC), and the price is determined in real-time based on competition in the selected topic and region.

-The minimum budget for direct access to the Telegram Ads account is – 2 million euros (you can launch campaigns through official partners starting from 500–1000 euros).
+The minimum budget for direct access to the Telegram Ads cabinet is 2 million euros (you can launch campaigns from 500–1000 euros through official partners).

-The average cost per 1000 impressions (CPM) ranges from 1 to 5 euros for most topics.
-In high-competition niches (finance, cryptocurrencies, real estate), CPM can reach 10–15 euros.
+The average cost for 1000 impressions (CPM) ranges from 1 to 5 euros for most niches.
+In highly competitive areas (finance, cryptocurrency, real estate), CPM can reach 10–15 euros.

-The cost per subscriber (CPA) varies significantly: from 0.3 euros in general channels to 2–3 euros in narrow professional niches.
+The cost per subscriber (CPA) varies significantly: from 0.3 euros in general channels to 2–3 euros in specialized professional niches.

 Important: the high figure of 2 million euros only applies to direct agreements with Telegram.
-For actual advertising launches, most businesses use partner agencies that grant access to the dashboard with a budget starting from 500–1000 euros.
+For actual ad launches, most businesses use partner agencies that provide access to the dashboard with a budget starting from 500–1000 euros.
 This means that even with a budget of 5000 dollars, you can test Telegram Ads and get initial results.
-Don’t let the high threshold mislead you – the tool is accessible to a wide range of advertisers.
+Don't let the high threshold mislead you – the tool is available to a wide range of advertisers.

-But money isn’t the only barrier.
+But money is not the only barrier.
 To effectively set up targeting in

-Telegram, you need to understand the platform’s logic, the available tools, and limitations.
-In this guide, we’ll break everything down step by step and provide instructions that will help you launch a successful campaign.
+Telegram, you need to understand the platform's logic, available tools, and limitations.
+In this guide, we will break everything down and provide instructions to help you launch a successful campaign.

-Telegram Ads is the official advertising cabinet of the messenger, access to which is provided through Telegram managers or authorized partners.
-The main purpose of the platform is promoting channels and bots.
-Advertising websites, applications, or products directly is not allowed – the advertisement always leads to a Telegram channel or bot.
+Telegram Ads is the official advertising dashboard of the messenger, accessible through Telegram managers or authorized partners.
+The main purpose of the platform is promotion of channels and bots.
+You cannot advertise websites, applications, or products directly – ads always lead to a Telegram channel or bot.

 Key features of the platform: